-The limited sources for omega-3 fats and the fact that most people don't eat enough foods that contain them leads me to recommend a high-quality fish oil supplement as part of a daily workhorse team of vitamins and minerals needed to help you optimize your health.
-However, finding quality fish oil is key.
-You want to locate something that is free of mercury and other contaminants.
-Look for reputable companies that certify their products are free from heavy metals and pesticides.
-I typically recommend taking 1000 mg of omega-3 twice a day.
-There are some good sources of fish oil on the market.
-You can compare yourself.
+The limited sources for all types of omega-3 fats and the fact that most people don't eat enough types of foods that contain them lead me to recommend high-quality vegetarian omega-3 supplements as part of the daily workhorse team of vitamins and minerals needed to help you optimize your health.

 You want to choose something free of mercury and other contaminants.